OHS Sponsored Schoool Organizations and Clubs 2022-2023

 About Us

 We are an outdoor club associated with Scouts BSA.
 We do all kinds of outdoor activities!
-And usually go camping etc!
-We meet on the 1st and 3rd Thursdays
+And usually go camping, etc!

 Details